Searching great energy plans for you

 Each individual retailer has different costs and will individually set their prices (and any applicable discounts) for market offers at rates that may be below or above the reference price.
 This is what makes up the percentage above or below the reference price as outlined on your price change communication.

 The Reference Price and Default Market Offer (DMO) information in our communication is something that we are required to include under the National Energy Consumer Framework (NECF) regulations.
-Click here to access a fact sheet from the Australian Energy Regulator (AER) that may help in providing more information.
+Click here to access more information from the Australian Energy Regulator (AER).

 Please note that any discount you receive off your energy rates as part of your offer is not linked to the percentage above or below the reference price as outlined on your price change communication.
 These are two unrelated percentages.